dmonlineuk/1st/arch-linux/readme.md

 ## KeePass cli

-KeePass database is in Onedrive, so that should be set up first.
+KeePass database is in OneDrive, so that should be set up first.
 Get the cli using:

 `. kpcli-inst`